aws-samples/serverless-patterns/lambda-ses/README.md

 # AWS Lambda to Amazon SES

-This SAM template creates a Lambda function that sends an email with Amazon SES
+This SAM template creates a Lambda function that sends an email with Amazon SES.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-ses